codio/site/source/docs/guides/edit.html.md

 When you are in Edit mode, you can select a section by

 - using the navigation buttons in the header area
-- by selecting a section from the section list
+- selecting a section from the section list

+##Renaming the Section
 You can rename your section by clicking on the section title in the header area.

+##Writing Guide content
 You can then start writing your content in the main content area.

 ##Markdown